loeweX/Greedy_InfoMax/README.md

     ```

 ## Want to learn more about Greedy InfoMax?
+Check out my [blog post](https://loewex.github.io/GreedyInfoMax.html) for an intuitive explanation of Greedy InfoMax.

-Check out my [presentation at NeurIPS 2019](https://slideslive.com/38923276).
+Additionally, you can watch my [presentation at NeurIPS 2019](https://slideslive.com/38923276).
 My slides for this talk are available [here](media/Presentation_GreedyInfoMax_NeurIPS.pdf).

 ## Cite